pmalek/blog/content/posts/bws_run/index.md

 ---

-Password and secret managers are ubiquitous these days and I feel like every one uses them these days (right?).
+Password and secret managers are ubiquitous these days and I feel like every one uses them these days (right? right?).
 Which is good, because they help us keep our secrets safe and secure.

 I've been using [Bitwarden Password manager][bitwarden_password_manager] personally